MedKhem/grobid-dictionaries/README.md

 ## Generation of training data

-Training data generation works the same as in GROBID, with executable name specific to the wanted model.
+Training data generation works the same as in GROBID, but with new executable name (specific to one of GROBID-Dictionaries models).

 Make sure that the current directory is grobid-dictionaries: